mix-blockchain/mix-docs/mine.rst

 #########
-Mine LINK
+Mine MIX
 #########

-LINK is being rebranded as MIX.

-In order to publish content on the LINK network, or execute any kind of transaction, you must spend some LINK.
-LINK can be obtained either by mining it or by purchasing it.
+In order to publish content on the MIX network, or execute any kind of transaction, you must spend some MIX.
+MIX can be obtained either by mining it or by purchasing it.

-You need to have a LINK account.
-If you do not have one already, go to the LINK console and run ``personal.newAccount();``.
+You need to have a MIX account.
+If you do not have one already, go to the MIX console and run ``personal.newAccount();``.

-Alternatively an Ethereum account can be created with `MyEtherWallet <https://www.myetherwallet.com/>`_ and that can be used for LINK.
+Alternatively an Ethereum account can be created with `MyEtherWallet <https://www.myetherwallet.com/>`_ and that can be used for MIX.

 CPU Mining
 ##########